 Attractions in Queen Elizabeth National Park

-Attractions in queen Elizabeth park, Wildife Safaris, Chimp Tracking, Birds, Uganda safari tours, Uganda wildlife Safari, A list of all tourist attractions in Uganda`s leading safari park.
-Queen Elizabeth National Park has a rich biodiversity which attracts tourists to come here and enjoy and this biodiversity ranges from 95 mammal species, which includes the rare tree climbing lions species, 3000 elephants, over 10000 buffaloes, leopards, 5000hippos, bush backs, a wide range of antelope family, a variety of monkey species and chimpanzees, 400 bird species and many reptiles like the Nile crocodiles snakes and lizards and a number of volcanic features like volcanic cones and crater lakes like lake Katwe and Kikorongo.
+Attractions in Queen Elizabeth Park, Wildlife Safaris, Chimp Tracking, Birds, Uganda safari tours, Uganda wildlife Safari, A list of all tourist attractions in Uganda`s leading safari park.
+Queen Elizabeth National Park has a rich biodiversity which attracts tourists to come here and enjoy and this biodiversity ranges from 95 mammal species, which includes the rare tree-climbing lions species, 3000 elephants, over 10000 buffaloes, leopards, 5000hippos, bush backs, a wide range of antelope family, a variety of monkey species and chimpanzees, 400 bird species and many reptiles like the Nile crocodiles snakes and lizards and a number of volcanic features like volcanic cones and crater lakes like Lake Katwe and Kikorongo.

-Wildlife in Queen Elizabeth: Queen Elizabeth National Park is a diverse park with wide range habitats that are ideal for existence of a range of wildlife that amaze many tourists on Uganda Safari Tours.
-There are 95 mammal species in the park which makes it the highest on Uganda standards, 10 species of primates including common chimpanzees, black and white colobus monkey, Lhoest’s monkey, vervet monkey, red tailed monkey, and blue monkey.
+Wildlife in Queen Elizabeth: Queen Elizabeth National Park is a diverse park with wide range habitats that are ideal for the existence of a range of wildlife that amazes many tourists on Uganda Safaris.
+There are 95 mammal species in the park which makes it the highest on Uganda standards, 10 species of primates including common chimpanzees, black and white colobus monkey, Lhoest’s monkey, vervet monkey, red-tailed monkey, and blue monkey.

 Birds: Over 600 bird species thrive in Queen Elizabeth National Park which makes it number one in Uganda in terms of bird count, the second in Uganda and the sixth in the whole world.
 The varied habitats of Queen Elizabeth National Park ranging from forests to open Savannah woodland and water environments provide ideal birding opportunities.
 Different birds exist in the following areas and can be encountered on Uganda safaris and tours.

-Equator: Queen Elizabeth National Park is also crossed by the world’s main latitude – the Equator which divided the world into two equal parts the northern and southern hemispheres which offers impressive photo shoots and geographical endeavors.
-This compliments other attractions of Queen Elizabeth National Park to generate ultimate Uganda safari tour memories.
+Equator: Queen Elizabeth National Park is also crossed by the world’s main latitude – the Equator which divided the world into two equal parts the northern and southern hemispheres which offers impressive photoshoots and geographical endeavours.
+This complements other attractions of Queen Elizabeth National Park to generate ultimate Uganda safari tour memories.

 Chimpanzees: The Kyambura gorge on the eastern side of Queen Elizabeth National Park has counts of chimpanzees some of which have been habituated for chimp trekking encounters.
 The gorge as it sounds has got steep slopes which make trekking chimps in Kyambura a bit challenging.
 The forested landscapes that exist underground ensure the thriving of chimpanzees.
 Hiking the steep landscapes covered by tropical forest is an attraction in itself added to the chimp trekking experience.
-The chimpanzee trekking in Kyambra is done in two sessions i.e. in the morning 8am and in the afternoon 2pm daily and it tends to last 1 – 5 hours.
+The chimpanzee trekking in Kyambra is done in two sessions i.e. in the morning at 8 am and in the afternoon at 2 pm daily and it tends to last 1 – 5 hours.
 Due to the nature of the landscape, the percentage of encountering chimpanzees in Kyambura is average compared to other chimpanzee trekking destinations like Kibale National Park.

 Chimpanzee in Queen Elizabeth Park: These are close relatives of humans alongside gorillas and orangutans, there are two species of chimpanzees, Common chimpanzee species and the Bonobo species, Queen Elizabeth National Park has the Common chimpanzees’ species.
 An adult Common chimpanzee can weigh between 40-60 kg with a height of 1.6 meters or 5ft3inches while an adult female can weigh between 32-47kg with a height of 1.3 meters or 4feet3inches.
 Read More Here